Edna P. Plumstead

-Edna Plumstead graduated in 1924 from the Witwatersrand University with a B.Sc.
+Plumstead was born in Cape Town and lived there for the first seven years of her life, where she explored and found wildflowers on the Cape Peninsula.
+She graduated in 1924 from the Witwatersrand University with a B.Sc.
 (Hons.) in geology and took up an appointment with the Geology Department.
-Her dissertation for her master's degree was highly regarded by the Geological Society of South Africa leading to her being the first recipient of the Corstorphine Medal.
+Her dissertation for her Master's degree was highly regarded by the Geological Society of South Africa leading to her being the first recipient of the Corstorphine Medal.
 She joined the Bernard Price Institute in 1965 from the Geology Department.
 At the time she was studying plant fossils collected in Antarctica, and gradually became convinced that sedimentary rocks of the same age in Antarctica, South Africa, South America, India and Australia contained essentially identical plant fossils.
 These species were dated from the late Palaeozoic onwards.

-Although this was long before general acceptance of 'continental-drift', plate tectonics and sea-floor spreading, some saw the Antarctic fossil plants as compelling evidence for the existence of the former 'super-continent', Gondwana.
-Some five years after the palaeobotanical evidence was announced to the world, James Kitching added the evidence of vertebrate fossils to this debate when he joined the United States Antarctic Research Group on a visit in 1970, and collected vertebrate fossils identical to those he was accustomed to finding in the Karoo.
+Although this was long before general acceptance of the ideas of continental drift, plate tectonics and sea-floor spreading, some saw the Antarctic fossil plants as compelling evidence for the existence of the former supercontinent of Gondwana.
+Five years after the palaeobotanical evidence was announced to the world, James Kitching added the evidence of vertebrate fossils to the debate when he joined the United States Antarctic Research Group on a visit in 1970 and collected vertebrate fossils identical to those he was accustomed to finding in the Karoo.